-The included center vent can be mounted with screws to the top of the center console, although this necessitates removal of the console components.
+The included center vent can be mounted with screws to the top of the center console (or Bottom of Dash) with screws, although this necessitates removal of the console components.
 We prefer not to disfigure the console with holes by using Black Silicone Sealant to adhere the vent to the console.
 It could then be removed without leaving holes in the console.
-Before mounting the vent, remove the lower center vent cover and rubber gasket.
+Before mounting the vent, remove the lower Butterfly Vent and rubber gasket.
 You should now have a tube showing with space around it.
-The enclosed 2 inch tubing should "screw" into the space and turn, at least, two times.
+The enclosed 2" tubing should "screw" into the space and turn, at least, two times.
 That should secure the duct hose to the A/C Plenum.
-The other end gets attached to the vent and gets secured as described above using tape to hold it in place until completely dry.
+The other end gets attached to the vent and gets secured as previously described above, using tape to hold it in place until completely dry.